yjun-001/vagrant_ansible_three_nodes_cluster/README.md

 ## Cluster Nodes build/provision process:
 - vagrant create three virtual box VMs (one master node, two nodes)
   - using vagrant ubuntu 20.04 image
-- once VMs generated, ansible playbook kick-in for post-configuration
+- Once VMs generated, ansible playbook kick-in for post-configuration
   - add cluster admin user (pbsadmin)
   - update /etc/hosts by hostname and cluster IPs on each nodes
-  - enable SSH Authentication between each hosts, so each host can ssh other without password
+  - exchange ssh public keys between servers and enable SSH Authentication between each hosts, so each host can ssh other without password
+  - update each know_hosts file, so ssh login without anonnying prompt
-- [Todo]: install openPBS package
+- Install OpenPBS package
+  - Install openpbs-execution package and its dependency packages on each nodes
+  - Install openpbs-server package and its dependency packages on head nodes
+  - add nodes in working queue, setup permission to submit a job
+- [] copy test job find_prime.sh (preload in /vagrant/downloads/)
+  - submit it to cluster, and get the results

 ## In action: Create/Run/destroy the cluster
 - to create and run the cluster